kayr/fuzzy-csv/README.md

 #### Record functions:

 These Help you write expression or functions for a record.
-E.g A function multiplying price by quantity
+E.g A function multiplying price by quantity.
+The record function run in two modes:

+ - One with type coercion which can be created using`RecordFx.fn{}`.This mode is lenient and does not throw most exceptions.
+This mode create supports division of nulls(`null/2`), zero(`2/0`) division and type coercion(`"2"/2 or Object/null`) .
+This mode adds extra overhead and is much slower if your are dealing with lots of records.
+ - Another mode is `RecordFx.fx{}` which uses the default groovy evaluator.
+This mode is much faster if you are working with lots of records.
+However this mode is not lenient and hence can throw `java.lang.ArithmeticException: Division by zero`.
+If you want to enable leniency but still want to use the faster `RecordFx.fx{}` you can wrap your code in the `fuzzycsv.FxExtensions` category(e.g `use(FxExtensions){ ...code here.. }`) So the category is registered only once as compared to the former where the category is reqistered on each and every evaluation.
 ```groovy
 import static fuzzycsv.FuzzyCSVTable.tbl
 import static fuzzycsv.RecordFx.fn